whitetreebible/connections/docs/people/rahab_jericho.md

 ## Notes
 - Rahab’s story bridges the Old and New Testaments.
-- Some extra-biblical sources, like Josephus, recount her story in a similar way to Joshua.
+- Some extra-biblical sources, like Josephus, recount her story in a similar way to [joshua](#).
-- Her inclusion among women in Jesus’ genealogy is notable and discussed in multiple commentaries.
+- Her inclusion among women in [jesus](#)’ genealogy is notable and discussed in multiple commentaries.
 - Scholarly debate exists on the historical versus symbolic elements of her story.

 ## Associations